marcverhagen/cs217b/code/databases/sqlite/README.md

 >>> connection.create_schema()
 ```

-With all the database code in place it is easy to write the application.
+With the database in place it is easy to write an application.

 ```python
 from flask import Flask